qfoldit/Protein-Design-MCP/README.md

 pip install "protein-design-mcp[quantum]"
 ```

-Then point a separate MCP server instance at this venv's Python -- see `claude_desktop_config.json` in the repo root for a worked 4-environment example (core / boltz / zairachem / quantum), or the "Configuring two MCP servers side-by-side" pattern above.
+Then point a separate MCP server instance at this venv's Python -- see `claude_desktop_config.json` in the repo root for a worked 5-environment example (core / boltz / zairachem / quantum / macromnex-bindcraft), or the "Configuring two MCP servers side-by-side" pattern above.

 ### Usage notes